kopacm/kopacm/README.md

 <!-- Meta Tags Generated with https://metatags.io -->

-# Hi there, I'm a Data Analyst & Analytics Engineer 👋
+# Hi there, I'm a Data Analyst 👋

 * 🌍  I'm moving to Germany after spending 1 year in Japan and I'm open to all new challenges.